Purpose of the PFF Seminar Program

-The Preparing Future Faculty Program (PFF) helps doctoral students and postdoctoral scholars learn about faculty roles and job expectations and helps ensure that future faculty are prepared to meet the challenges of the current academic market.
+The Preparing Future Faculty Seminar Program (PFF) helps doctoral students and postdoctoral scholars learn about faculty roles and job expectations and helps ensure that future faculty are prepared to meet the challenges of the current academic market.

-Program themes include:
+Program topics include:

 I was one of those ones who was super worried about finding a position and a spousal hire.
 I learned so much about being on the job market and negotiating an offer.
 Thank you!
 Thank you!
 Thank you! – Letter from a PFF participant who accepted a tenure track position as an assistant professor of science education at Trinity University, a small, private, liberal arts institution in San Antonio, TX.